Traders bet on EADS bounce as merger with BAE faces hurdles

 Options market data also backed up the more optimistic punt on EADS, although traders said volumes were light.

-Data from derivatives market operator Eurex showed the put-to-call ratio on EADS options for December at 0.88, signalling more bets the shares would rise than fall were being laid.
+Data from derivatives market operator Eurex showed the put-to-call ratio on EADS options for December at 0.88, signaling more bets the shares would rise than fall were being laid.

 However, while taking a long position on EADS stock seems logical at this point, going short on BAE Systems may be more risky, a Switzerland-based merger arbitrage analyst warned.